Spencer Folau

-Spencer Sione Folau (born April 5, 1973) is a former American football offensive lineman who played in the NFL for the Baltimore Ravens 1997-2000, Miami Dolphins 2001, New Orleans Saints 2002-2004, and Washington Redskins 2005.
+Spencer Sione Folau (born April 5, 1973) is a former American football offensive lineman who played in the National Football League (NFL) for the Baltimore Ravens 1997-2000, Miami Dolphins 2001, New Orleans Saints 2002-2004, and Washington Redskins 2005.
 He was a member of the 2000 Ravens team that won Super Bowl XXXV.
 He is currently the offensive line and strength and conditioning coach at McDonogh (High) School, in Owings Mills, Maryland.

-Early life and high school career
+Early life

 Folau was born in Tonga but grew up in Redwood City, California.

 He attended Sequoia High School in Redwood City, California.

 College career

 Folau attended the University of Idaho and as a senior in 1995, was an honorable mention All-Big Sky Conference selection at offensive tackle.
 Started all 23 games of his senior and junior years at defensive tackle and recorded 70 tackles, seven for losses, a forced fumble, three pass deflections, and three sacks as a sophomore in 1993.
 Started three games at defensive tackle as a freshman in 1992 and Redshirted in 1991 due to a fractured ankle suffered in all-star game during the summer of 1991.
 Majored in General Studies.